Volkswagen Beetle: Decline and end of West German production: 1970–1990

-In the 1960s and '70s, Volkswagen augmented its product portfolio with several models to supplement the Type 1—the Type 3, the Type 4 and the NSU-based K70 sedan.
+In the 1960s and 1970s, Volkswagen augmented its product portfolio with several models to supplement the Beetle: the Type 3, the Type 4, and the NSU-based K70 sedan.
 None of these models achieved the level of success of the Beetle.
-The overdependence on a singular model, which was experiencing a decline in popularity, meant that Volkswagen was in a financial crisis and needed German government funding to produce the Beetle's replacement.
-Consequently, the company introduced a new generation of water-cooled, front-engined, front-wheel-drive models, including the Golf, the Passat, the Polo and the Scirocco, all of which were styled by the Italian automotive designer Giorgetto Giugiaro.
-By 1979, the Golf constituted over 50 per cent of Volkswagen sales, and it eventually became Volkswagen's most successful model since the Beetle.
+The overdependence on a single model, which was experiencing a decline in popularity, meant that Volkswagen was in a financial crisis and needed government funding to produce the Beetle's replacement.
+Consequently, the company introduced four new water-cooled, front-engined, front-wheel-drive models: the Golf, Passat, Polo and Scirocco, all of which were styled by Italian automotive designer Giorgetto Giugiaro.
+By 1979, the Golf constituted more than 50 per cent of Volkswagen sales, eventually becoming the company's most successful model since the Beetle.
 As opposed to the Beetle, the Golf was substantially redesigned over its lifetime, with only a few components carried over between generations.
 On 10 January 1980, the final Beetle convertible of 330,281 rolled off the production line at the Karmann facility in Osnabrück.
-It was the most successful convertible for a long time and was replaced by the first Golf cabriolet in 1979.
+It was the most successful convertible for a long time, and was replaced by the first Golf cabriolet in 1979.

-The number of Beetle units sold by Volkswagen was at its lowest in the 1980s.
-The Beetle faced competition from Japanese automakers such as Toyota and Honda, whose cars were uprated in reliability and performance.
-The closure of Volkswagen's Pennsylvania factory was due to high costs, subpar quality, and poor sales.
-In the United States, Volkswagen introduced the Rabbit and Corrado, both of which had little success.
+The number of Beetle units sold by Volkswagen was at its lowest in the 1980s, as the company faced competition from Japanese automakers such as Toyota and Honda, whose cars were uprated in reliability and performance.
+The 1988 closure of Volkswagen's Pennsylvania factory was due to high costs, subpar quality, and poor sales.
+In the United States, Volkswagen introduced the second-generation Golf and Corrado, both of which had little success.
 The overall sales suffered a significant downturn, leading to the loss of many dealerships for the company.